 Italians love using zucca, or pumpkin, in cooking so much that they are actually the 8th largest producer of pumpkins in the world.
 Pumpkins, along with other types of seasonal squash, are especially loved in Venezia, where they have been grown since the 5th century.
 Early Venetians would cultivate zucca in the autumn, but eat it throughout the year, since it keeps for some time.
 We believe in following their example.

 Indeed, as great Italian food relies on fantastic, fresh ingredients, Italian chefs are somewhat particular when sourcing ingredients.
 In this recipe, we call for beautiful squash, treasured for its nutritional value and dense, sweet flesh.
-Whilst this recipe may call for in-season, British pumpkin, the recipe is emphatically Italian: alongside zucca we have a beautiful, sage-infused besciamella, layered into a rich, warming and vegetarian lasagna.
+Whilst this recipe may call for in-season, British pumpkin, the recipe is emphatically Italian: alongside zucca we have a beautiful, sage-infused besciamella, layered into a rich, warming and vegetarian lasagne.

 Our pumpkin lasagne with sage besciamella recipe